aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 1. Run the following command:
     ```
     aws cloudformation describe-stack-resources \
-    --stack-name wildrydes-ml-mod1-3 \
+    --stack-name wildrydes-ml-mod1-1 \
     --logical-resource-id DataProcessingExecutionRole \
-    --query "StackResources[0].PhysicalResourceId" >> scratchpad.txt
+    --query "StackResources[0].PhysicalResourceId" >> ~/environment/scratchpad.txt
     ```

 </p></details>

 ### Step 2: Create Lambda function and API Gateway skeletons
-At this point, we have a trained model on s3.
+At this point, we have a trained model on S3.
 Now, we're ready to load the model into Lambda at runtime and make inferences against the model.
 The Lambda function that will make inferences is hosted behind an API Gateway that will accept POST HTTP requests.

 <details>
 <summary><strong>Create Lambda function for Model Inferences named <code>ModelInferenceFunction</code> and an HTTP API by launching <code>cloudformation/4_Lambda_function.yml</code> Stack and naming it <code>wildrydes-ml-mod3-4</code></strong></summary><p>